Photo Caption: St Paul’s School, Concord, NH.

 One of many advantages of having a cheap and ready credit line with its own bank has been to reduce the state’s need for wasteful rainy-day funds invested at minimal interest in out-of-state banks.
 When North Dakota went over-budget in 2001 and again in 2016, the BND acted as a rainy-day fund for the state.
 The bank also provides emergency credit lines when cities suffer floods and other disasters.

 Ironically, the goal of the BND is not actually to make a profit.
 It was formed in 1919 to free farmers and small businessmen from the clutches of out-of-state bankers and railroad men.
 Its stated mission is to deliver sound financial services that promote agriculture, commerce and industry in the state.
 For North Dakota, a very conservative Red state, the BND is not a “socialist” institution.
-Rather, it is about state sovereignty – keeping the state’s revenues in the state, to be leverage for local purposes.
+Rather, it is about state sovereignty – keeping the state’s revenues in the state, to be leveraged for local purposes.

 The secret to its remarkable profitability is its very efficient business model.
 Its costs are very low: no exorbitantly paid executives; no bonuses, fees, or commissions; no private shareholders; very low borrowing costs; no need for multiple branch offices.
 BND profits are not siphoned off to Wall Street to be invested overseas or stored in offshore tax havens.
 They are recycled back into the bank, the state and the community.